vijita-u/scizers-task-management-app/README.md

    ```
    json-server --watch db.json
    ```
-   Go to  http://localhost:5001/ to access server
+   Go to  http://localhost:5001/ to access server.
+   If you're running your own mock server, ensure that it's up and running on the same host as the frontend app.

 ### Deployment
 This app has been deployed on Netlify: [Link](https://scizers-task-app.netlify.app/)